opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 - Default output topics:
   - Detection messages: `/opendr/fallen`
   - Output images: `/opendr/image_fallen_annotated`

   For viewing the output, refer to the [notes above.](#notes)

+**Notes**

+Note that when the node runs on the default `detection mode` it is significantly faster than when it is provided with an input image topic.
+However, pose estimation needs to be performed externally on another node which publishes poses.
+When an input image topic is provided and the node runs in `visualization mode`, it runs pose estimation internally, and consequently it is recommended to only use it for testing purposes and not run other pose estimation nodes in parallel.
+The node can run in both modes in parallel or only on one of the two.
+To run the node only on `visualization mode` provide the argument `-ip None` to disable the `detection mode`.
+Detection messages on `detections_topic` are published in both modes.

+### Wave Detection ROS2 Node

+You can find the wave detection ROS2 node python script [here](./opendr_perception/wave_detection_node.py) to inspect the code and modify it as you wish to fit your needs.
+The node is based on a [wave detection demo of the Lightweight OpenPose tool](../../../../projects/python/perception/pose_estimation/lightweight_open_pose/demos/wave_detection_demo.py).
+Wave detection is rule-based and works on top of pose estimation.

+This node normally runs on `detection mode` where it subscribes to a topic of OpenDR poses and detects whether the poses are waving or not.
+By providing an image topic the node runs on `visualization mode`.
+It also gets images, performs pose estimation internally and visualizes the output on an output image topic.
+Note that when providing an image topic the node has significantly worse performance in terms of speed, due to running pose estimation internally.

+- #### Instructions for basic usage in `detection mode`:

+1. Start the node responsible for publishing poses.
+Refer to the [pose estimation node above](#pose-estimation-ros2-node).

+2. You are then ready to start the wave detection node:

+    ```shell
+    ros2 run opendr_perception wave_detection
+    ```
+    The following optional arguments are available and relevant for running fall detection on pose messages only:
+   - `-h or --help`: show a help message and exit
+   - `-ip or --input_pose_topic INPUT_POSE_TOPIC`: topic name for input pose, `None` to stop the node from running detections on pose messages (default=`/opendr/poses`)
+   - `-d or --detections_topic DETECTIONS_TOPIC`: topic name for detection messages (default=`/opendr/wave`)

+3. Detections are published on the `detections_topic`

+- #### Instructions for `visualization mode`:

+1. Start the node responsible for publishing images.
+If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

+2. You are then ready to start the wave detection node in `visualization mode`, which needs an input image topic to be provided:

+    ```shell
+    ros2 run opendr_perception wave_detection -ii /image_raw
+    ```
+    The following optional arguments are available and relevant for running wave detection on images.
+Note that the `input_rgb_image_topic` is required for running in `visualization mode`:
+   - `-h or --help`: show a help message and exit
+   - `-ii or --input_rgb_image_topic INPUT_RGB_IMAGE_TOPIC`: topic name for input RGB image (default=`None`)
+   - `-o or --output_rgb_image_topic OUTPUT_RGB_IMAGE_TOPIC`: topic name for output annotated RGB image (default=`/opendr/image_wave_annotated`)
+   - `-d or --detections_topic DETECTIONS_TOPIC`: topic name for detection messages (default=`/opendr/wave`)
+   - `--device DEVICE`: device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)
+   - `--accelerate`: acceleration flag that causes pose estimation that runs internally to run faster but with less accuracy

+- Default output topics:
+  - Detection messages: `/opendr/wave`
+  - Output images: `/opendr/image_wave_annotated`

+  For viewing the output, refer to the [notes above.](#notes)